 Quality assurance and critical appraisal of ultrasounds performed by faculty and residents are reviewed at this bi-weekly meeting, attended by all ultrasound faculty, ultrasound rotation residents and ultrasound track residents.
 High-yield feedback is provided directly to our faculty and residents after each tape review session.

-By the end of the rotation, the resident must demonstrate an understanding in the basic ultrasound physics and concepts such as gain, depth, artifacts; be able to utilize these concepts to improve your images.
+Residents complete 4 weeks of ultrasound-specific training under the supervision of our ultrasound faculty and ultrasound track PGY-4’s.
+By the end of each 2-week rotation, the resident must demonstrate an understanding in the basic ultrasound physics and concepts such as gain, depth, artifacts; be able to utilize these concepts to improve their images.